Uniswap/docs/docs/sdk/v3/guides/02-quoting.md

 ```

 To construct the *Contract* we just need to provide the address of the contract, its ABI and the provider that will carry out the RPC call for us.
-We can get access to the contract's ABI through the [@uniswap/v3-core](https://www.npmjs.com/package/@uniswap/v3-core) package, which holds
+We can get access to the contract's ABI through the [@uniswap/v3-core](https://www.npmjs.com/package/@uniswap/v3-core) package, which holds the core smart contracts of the Uniswap V3 protocol:

 ```js reference title="Uniswap V3 Pool smart contract ABI"
 https://github.com/Uniswap/examples/blob/a88c8bc7a16ae15922c4ee86af796a9e430aad29/v3-sdk/quoting/src/example/Example.tsx#L7